-Although you never hope that an emergency arises, as a BLS practitioner it's your job to be prepared to respond quickly, and appropriately.
+Although you never hope that an emergency arises, as a BLS provider, it's your job to be prepared to respond quickly, and appropriately.
 In order to do so, there are certain BLS steps that you'll need to perform every time, and some steps that you'll only have to perform on an as-needed basis.

-Here, we'll outline some high-level steps that apply to most scenarios, and provide you with reference materials that you can use to examine the steps required during specific situations.
+Here, we'll outline some high-level steps that apply to most scenarios, and provide you with BLS reference materials that you can use to examine the steps required during specific situations.

 The Assess, Recognize and Care concept is a systematic, continuous approach for rapid assessment, accurate recognition and immediate care in emergency situations.
 An acutely ill patient’s condition can change rapidly, and deterioration can follow; therefore, frequent assessment, recognition and care are critical.

 The Assess, Recognize and Care concept begins with a rapid assessment, which includes: